-Karpathy's vibe coding (Feb 2025) — and why "mostly works" is not a production SLA
+Karpathy's vibe coding (Feb 2025): and why "mostly works" is not a production SLA

-Read the field note below to see how we apply this pattern in practice.
+Read the field note below to see how we apply this pattern in real Claude Code projects.

 The Karpathy Playbook #4: Vibe coding

-Part 4 of 6 — tracing Karpathy's public thinking with FRE|Nxt Labs production commentary.
+Part 4 of 6.
+Tracing Karpathy's public thinking with FRE|Nxt Labs production commentary.

 The tweet